AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 ![High-level diagram of the advertiser-publisher connection process.](/help/assets/connect/establish-connection/advertiser-publisher-flow.png){zoomable="yes"}

-In the advertiser-to-publisher pattern, an advertiser discovers a publisher they want to work with through the **[!UICONTROL Discover publishers]** workspace and sends a connection invite.
+In the advertiser-to-publisher pattern, an advertiser discovers a publisher they want to work with through the **[!UICONTROL Discover collaborators]** workspace and sends a connection invite.
 The publisher then reviews the invite and accepts it, allowing the advertiser to propose connection settings.
 Once the publisher accepts the connection settings, the connection is established, and both collaborators can begin working together on projects.

 ### High-level overview